 Murray N. Rothbard

 Murray N. Rothbard (1926-1995) was the S. J. Hall Distinguished Professor of Economics at the University of Nevada at Las Vegas, Vice President of the Ludwig von Mises Institute, and Research Fellow and founding Member of the Board of Advisors for the Independent Institute.
-His study, "The Gold Exchange Standard in the Inter-War Years," appears in the Independent Institute book, Money and the Nation State: The Financial Revolution, Government and the World Monetary System, edited by Kevin Dowd and Richard H. Timberlake, Jr.
+He was a contributing author with his study, "The Gold Exchange Standard in the Inter-War Years," in the Independent Institute book, Money and the Nation State: The Financial Revolution, Government and the World Monetary System, edited by Kevin Dowd and Richard H. Timberlake, Jr.

 Having received his Ph.D. in economics at Columbia University, he served as Instructor at City College of New York, Senior Analyst for the William Volker Fund, Associate of the University Seminar in the History of Legal and Political Thought at Columbia University, Consultant to the U.S. Commission on Gold, and Professor of Economics at the Polytechnic Institute of New York.